 Follow these steps to create the perfect grazing platter:

-- Next add the dips.
-Choose a variety so you have enough delicious dipping options for your whole platter.
+- Next add dips.
+Choose a variety so you have enough delicious options for your whole platter.
 Some healthy dip options include hummus, salsa, beetroot dip, tzatziki, guacamole, baba ghanoush and black bean dip.